eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 0.9994
+- Swedish Chef follows on from VITSSÅGEN, JA!
+- 3 More swedish/shopping related boosts
+- fiddled with sell pricing a little to ensure no cheating :P

 ### 0.9993
 - VITSSÅGEN, JA! actually works now
 - Reduced BKJ and BFJ's power a lot but now they don't decay at all